nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage.md

 --}}
 ![Retrieve from Coldstorage](nx_asset://d606f54c-7113-4ce6-a319-be5486c40159)

+{{#> callout type='tip'}}
+The frequency at which cold storage content retrieval is checked is configurable.
+See the [cold storage configuration]({{page page='nuxeo-coldstorage-installation'}}#configuration) page for how to change this value.
+{{/callout}}

-Once the retrieve is completed, the banner will display information about the preview availability and the option to download the content.
+When the Nuxeo Platform detects that the retrieval is done, an email is sent to the user and the banner displays information about the preview availability and the option to download the content.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Nuxeo Coldstorage/Retrieved from Coldstorage